MuertoGB/WinXI/README.md

 As for a release deadline, there isn't one, just keep checking in, or watch this repo.
 Currently, I'm reverting partially applied code and systems I was getting ready for the next version, and catching up with Windows 11 fixes, etc.

-And as for the new name, let's face it, Xiret was a shit name form the start.
+And as for the new name, let's face it, Xiret was a shit name from the start.

 ---